amr-abdelhamid/refbook/manuscript/3-QuickWins.md

         ((Integer)request.getParametersList().get(1)).intValue()));
 }
 A>~~~~~~~~
+A>
-A> In the code sample above, there is a difficulty understanding what kind of parameters we are passing to the `dataHandler.book` method.
+A> In the `dataHandler.book` method, there is a difficulty understanding what kind of parameters we are passing.
 In stead, we can use explanatory methods as such:
+A>
 A>{lang="java", linenos=off}
 A>~~~~~~~~
 case RequestTypes.BOOK_SEATS: {